Over $400 Million Recovered For Our Clients “Roger K. Gelb is one of the area’s most respected and sought-after legal minds” – Washingtonian Magazine

 The second scenario is if your injuries are significant enough, such that the adverse driver’s coverage is insufficient to cover your damages.
 In this case, you may use your Uber policy’s underinsured motorist coverage to cover your damages.

-In all other respects, these cases behave like standard Uber or rideshare cases, which Gelb & Gelb frequently handles.
+In all other respects, these cases behave like standard Uber or rideshare cases, which Gelb & Gelb regularly handles.

 Understanding Your Rights as a Passenger or Driver